 Gary, the retired police officer from Los Angeles, fit the type-A American hard ass mold to a tee.
-Pushing 60, the strikingly handsome and medium-built ex-cop stayed physically fit and strong for his age bullying through his golden years as a rough and tough Hairy Ape of a man, hard-eyed and calculating.
-But the gruff gorilla could turn on the charm, particularly when it came to getting what he wanted or needed.
-In my eyes Gary seemed mostly like a Bates Motel security guard: friendly on the outside, demented on the inside.
+Pushing 60, the physically fit and strikingly handsome ex-cop looked strong and youthful for his age, bullying his way through his early-retirement years as a rough and tumble Hairy Ape of a man, hard-eyed and calculating.
+But the gruff gorilla also knew how to turn on the charm, particularly when it came to getting what he wanted.
+As such, Gary appeared to me like a Bates Motel security guard: friendly on the outside, demented on the inside.

 Gary's stern and intimidating temperament both scared and puzzled me.
-I didn't understand his bossy and flinty disposition, the harshness in his I-couldn't-give-two-shits-about-you mentality, and it didn't take long before I saw him as my Big Island bête noire, a thorn in my side not to be trusted.
-Yet underneath his dick disputatiousness Gary was just another adventure-seeking senior citizen trying to press the very best out of life's freshly squeezed juices.
+I didn't understand his bossy and flinty disposition, the harshness in his I-couldn't-give-two-shits-about-you mentality, and it didn't take long before I saw Gary as my Big Island bête noire, a thorn in my side not to be trusted.
+Yet underneath it all, I also knew the disputatious dickhead was just another macho and adventure-seeking senior citizen trying to press the very best out of life's freshly squeezed citrus fruits.

 While working as a gopher for the dive shop, I rode shotgun in the company truck with Gary a few times to pick up the Hawaiian rolls, cold cuts, and vegetable trays needed for the midmorning snack provided on the boat between dives.
 On our first food run to the local Safeway store, Gary pulled the truck into the nearly empty parking lot, parked near the entrance, and told me to wait.